 Some plants, especially older ones, may have limited flexibility in adjusting SRT due to design and technological constraints.
 Upgrading control systems and process instrumentation can help overcome these limitations, enabling more precise and responsive SRT management.

-By deepening the understanding of SRT and its pivotal role in wastewater treatment, operators can enhance both the efficacy and efficiency of biological treatment processes.
+By deepening the understanding of solids retention time and its pivotal role in wastewater treatment, operators can enhance both the efficacy and efficiency of biological treatment processes.

-This exploration provides the foundational knowledge needed for advanced SRT management and serves as a stepping stone for further discussions on state-of-the-art strategies and technological innovations in the field.
+This exploration provides the foundational knowledge needed for advanced SRT control and serves as a stepping stone for further discussions on state-of-the-art strategies and technological innovations in the field of environmental engineering.

 Want to learn more?
 Read some of our recent articles: